For the complete menu check it out here, The Palms Clubhouse Menu.

 The WILD EXOTIC stuff you don’t know you’d love

-In this section I said “dishes” because most of Filipino foods are a mixture of a lot of ingredients.
+“Dishes” because most Filipino foods are a mixture of a lot of ingredients.
 Each “dish” maybe eaten as a stand-alone meal.
 Look at these examples and maybe you’re familiar with some:

 1. Pancit- rice vermicelli flavored with pork or chicken slices for taste, snow peas, green beans, Swiss chard or Chinese cabbage all sautéed with garlic and onions.